Substance Abuse Resources in Norwalk

 Danbury, CT 06811

 Seeking treatment for alcohol or drug addiction in your own community allows you to stay close to your loved ones as well as continue with work, school and other responsibilities.
-However, if you live and work in an environment filled with temptations that could impede your path toward sobriety, then it might be beneficial to look for resources outside your community.
-Fortunately, a vast number of resources are available around Norwalk.
+However, if you live and work in an environment filled with temptations that could impede your path toward a substance-free lifestyle, then it might be beneficial to look for resources outside your community.
+Fortunately, a vast number of resources are available in your area.

 - East Hartford